What Is a Procurement Manager? Role, Skills, Salary & Career Path

 What is the career path for a procurement manager?

 Entry-level roles (Buyer, Analyst) → mid-level management (Procurement Manager, Category Manager) → senior leadership (Head of Procurement, Director, VP) → Chief Procurement Officer (CPO).
-In smaller organizations, a procurement manager may move directly to head of function without the intermediate seniority levels.

 What is the difference between procurement and strategic sourcing?